Southwestern Egg Muffins

-These were the standard “stuck at work until 9pm” or “just got home from vacation and haven’t been to the grocery store yet” dinners.
+We used to have our standard “stuck at work until 9pm” or “just got home from vacation and haven’t been to the grocery store yet” bowl-of-cereal-or-popcorn dinners.
 And then one day, you have a baby who suddenly eats real food and needs an actual dinner and *poof* without thinking about it, the hodgepodge snack dinners are a thing of the past.

 But again – toddlers expect breakfast as soon as they wake up.
 (Truth: Ryan’s first word of the day is often “pancake?!” when I go to greet him in the morning.)

 So how does a non-breakfast eater manage a breakfast-loving toddler on hectic weekday mornings before heading to work?
 By keeping a freezer stash of egg muffins — specifically, these southwestern egg muffins.